 Sign up here for FamilyLife emails.
 We offer daily, weekly, and quarterly emails full of encouraging and practical content for your marriage and family.

-Paul David Tripp is a pastor, author, and international conference speaker.
+Paul David Tripp is a pastor, author and conference speaker.
 He is the president of Paul Tripp Ministries and works to connect the transforming power of Jesus Christ to everyday life.
-This vision has led Paul to write 14 books on Christian living and travel around the world preaching and teaching.
-Paul’s driving passion is to help people understand how the gospel of Jesus Christ speaks with practical hope into all the things people face in this broken world.
+This vision has led Paul to write 17 books on Christian living, produce 14 teaching series and travel around the world speaking at events.
+Paul’s driving passion is to help people understand how the gospel of Jesus Christ speaks with practical hope into all the things people experience in this broken world.

 Paul attended Columbia Bible College (now Columbia International University) and majored in Bible and Christian Education.
-He went on to receive his Master of Divinity from the Reformed Episcopal Seminary (now Philadelphia Theological Seminary) and his D.Min in Biblical Counseling at Westminster Theological Seminary.
+He went on to receive his M.Div from the Reformed Episcopal Seminary and his D.Min in Biblical Counseling from Westminster Theological Seminary.

-Throughout his ministry life, Paul planted a church, founded a Christian school, wrote worship songs, and toured with a Christian band.
-He was a faculty member at the Christian Counseling and Educational Foundation (CCEF), a lecturer in Biblical Counseling at Westminster Theological Seminary, and a Visiting Professor at Southern Baptist Theological Seminary.
-More recently, Paul served on the pastoral staff at Tenth Presbyterian Church as the Minister to Center City.
+Throughout his life, Paul has planted a church, founded a Christian school, wrote worship songs and toured with a Christian band.
+He was a faculty member at the Christian Counseling and Educational Foundation (CCEF) for many years, a lecturer in Biblical Counseling at Westminster Theological Seminary, a Visiting Professor at Southern Baptist Theological Seminary and a pastor at Tenth Presbyterian Church.

-Paul launched Paul Tripp Ministries in June of 2006.
-With a pastor’s heart for pastors, he is also Professor of Pastoral Life and Care at Redeemer Seminary and the Executive Director of the Center for Pastoral Life and Care, under the auspices of the Association of Biblical Counselors.
+Paul launched his own ministry in 2006.
+With a pastor’s heart for pastors, he is also the Executive Director of The Center for Pastoral Life and Care.

 Day 1 of 1: Discover the value of living in the freedom of a clear conscience with God and others.
 Our guests, Erwin Lutzer, Eric Mason, Chris and Cindy Beall, an